 Although it has recently become a “new” phenomenon, tongue scraping is actually an ancient practice that has been used in Ayurveda for thousands of years.

-- Removing dead bacteria from the tongue, thus preventing the reabsorption of these toxins back into the system
+- Removes dead bacteria from the tongue and prevents the reabsorption of these toxins back into the system

-- Waking up the organs each morning, as different areas of the tongue correlate with different organs
+- Wakes up the organs each morning, as different areas of the tongue correlate with different organs

 Will using a toothbrush provide the same benefits?